 The production of the mother of pearl products is extremely labor-intensive.
 Every single piece of the mother of pearl must be glued on by hand.

-Not only does it need to be glued on by hand but it must be glued on correctly.
-For example, if required, every piece must line up and be extremely straight and in the correct position.
-When you look at a mother of pearl item and you see all the small pieces, you need to realize that every single small piece of the mother of pearl has required hand labor.
+It must be glued on by hand, but it must be correctly.
+For example, every piece must line up and be highly straight and in the correct position if required.
+When you look at a mother-of-pearl item and see all the small pieces, you need to realize that every single small piece of the mother-of-pearl has required hand labor.

-The mother of pearl shell will naturally come in a variety of colors.
-Here are the basic colors of the mother of pearl shells:
+The mother of pearl shells will naturally come in a variety of colors.
+Here are the primary colors of the mother-of-pearl shells:

 - White – The white shell is one of the more common shells.
-Some of the white can almost have a golden kind of tones to them.
+Some of the white can almost have a golden tone to them.

-- Pink – This is similar to a pink pearl, and the color of these shells are predominately pink.
+- Pink – This is similar to a pink pearl, and the color of these shells is predominately pink.

-- Abalone – Abaolojne color is the more difficult to find so it can be the most expensive for the mother of pearl but it does give a very nice color combination.
+- Abalone – Abalone color is the more difficult to find, so it can be the most expensive for the pearl mother, but it gives a lovely color combination.

-- Dyed – Just like we have dyed some horn, we can also dye mother of pearl to some of the basic colors as blue, red, orange or green.
+- Dyed – Like we have dyed some horns, we can also dye the mother of pearl to some of the primary colors such as blue, red, orange, or green.